eloquently/eloquently.github.io/_posts/2016-06-12-interview-prep-10-api-project.md

 The next action for you to implement is `SELECT_PLACE`.
 This action will be dispatched when the user clicks on one of the places on the screen.

 You should have another saga watching for `SELECT_PLACE` actions.
-When one is observed, the saga should make the second and third API calls and dispatch a `FETCHED_WEATHER` action with the appropriate data when done.
+When one is observed, the saga should make the second call and dispatch a `FETCHED_WEATHER` action with the appropriate data when done.

 If you set up your components correctly, this should be all you need to do!
 Clear out the initial state, and fix any bugs that you might encounter.

+### Additional Features

+If you still have time after your application is working, here are some additional ideas of features you can add:

-If you have time after finishing everything else, a great feature to add would be to indicate to the user that data is loading with some sort of graphic or text on the screen.
+An indication to the user that data is loading with some sort of graphic or text on the screen.
 We show how this is done in [react blackjack part 5](/guides/react-blackjack-part-5).
 It's not part of the original specification, but this is one of those extra features that shows some creativity and an understanding of important elements of front-end design.

+Another feature would be input validation.
+If the user hits submit before typing anything into the input fields, it would be nice to show an error message rather than just running empty queries.
+You may wish to use redux-form for this functionality.